-Having accurate information about what to look out for, and how to help is essential - there are many myths around which are very harmful to hedgehogs, so we hope to dispel those myths here so you can be assured the action you’re taking really will make a positive difference to these beautiful prickly mammals.
+Having accurate information about what to look out for, and how to help is essential - there are many myths around which can be harmful to hedgehogs, so I hope to dispel those here so you can be assured the action you’re taking really will make a positive difference to these beautiful prickly mammals.

 Hedgehog's natural diet consists mainly of beetles and caterpillars.
 Very rarely, only if they are starving, will they turn to slugs and snails.
-If you think you may have hedgehogs in your garden, you can help them out by giving them supplementary food and fresh water each day.
+If you think you may have hedgehogs in your garden, you can help them out by giving them supplementary food (meaty cat/dog food, or kitten biscuits) and fresh water each day.

 It's important that food is kept separate to where they may be sleeping and/or hibernating.
 The best food to put out is meaty cat or dog food, and non-milk based kitten biscuits (not treats) with a high meat content, but please read the labels carefully – even some ‘specialist’ hedgehog food on sale can be dangerous to hedgehogs if contents include things like Mealworms, Sunflower hearts, Black Soldier Fly Larvae (Calciworms), and Peanuts.
 The hedgehogs visiting my garden are often treated to Brambles Crunchy Hedgehog Food.
 If in doubt, just leaving shallow dishes of water out each day - these will help keep a hedgehog hydrated, and that can be a lifesaver.